agardnerIT/site/_posts/2020/2020-11-01-one-more-javascript.md

 </html>
 ```

 On VM 2, create a new JavaScript file in the apache root directory.
 I've called mine `test.js`.
 Imagine this JavaScript is your shiny new feature or library.
 For now, it's perfectly valid and clean.
 Nothing nefarious going on here.
-The code simply waits for the page to load the prints a message to the console.
+The code simply waits for the page to load, then prints a message to the console.

 ```js
 document.addEventListener("DOMContentLoaded", function(){